ufz/ogs/web/content/docs/devguide/advanced/docker.md

 >
 > <cite>[www.docker.com/whatisdocker](https://www.docker.com/whatisdocker)</cite>

-See the [docs](https://docs.docker.com) for installation instructions.
+See the [docs](https://docs.docker.com) for installation instructions (if you are on Windows we highly recommend the [Docker Desktop WSL 2 backend](https://docs.docker.com/docker-for-windows/wsl/)).

 ## Images